 Okay, it’s not an orgy.
 Maybe like a lunch threesome.
 Or like a giant pile of midday dry humpers.
 Because this isn’t quite the Brazilian version of the all-you-can-eat meat bonanza.
 These are way more delicate applications.
 Thinly sliced bulgogi, brisket, pork rib and even spam.
 The spam isn’t thinly sliced, but it’s certainly… pink.
 You pick your meat as a table, three at a time, and the server comes over with a pile of stuff and throws it on the spitting hubcap and the stuff sizzles and sizzles.
 And, of course, you have your bowl of rice and your kimchi and your other accoutrements.
 I’m not a huge pork guy (Ms. Hipster wouldn’t have it any other way) but the beef lacked a little in the way of salt and flavor.
 It relies to some extent on using some of the sauces and sides to boost any heat and taste.
 And butter, I believe.
 I did dig the gummy spicy rice cakes.
 They were so weirdly satisfying texture-wise, and did give a little heat that was mostly missing otherwise.
 I wasn’t brave enough to try the intestine (there is a charge for uneaten food, though I’m not sure how that works), but I could have just kept going forever if I didn’t think my family would have been disgusted with me.
 Shame is a strong deterrent.

 That all said, I really liked the surroundings, and the food was certainly plentiful and fun.
 They do serve booze, and I could see the atmosphere getting a little rowdy with the right crowd.
 I’m not talking food fights or anything, but there is some pop music pumping (including some of the aforementioned K-pop) and I imagine an entirely full dining room could really crank out some decibels.
-They don’t so reservations and there are some long benches outside, which leads me to believe it probably gets pretty packed here for weekend nights.
+They don’t do reservations and there are some long benches outside, which leads me to believe it probably gets pretty packed here on weekend nights.
 I just might risk it, though, because I will take any chance to impress upon friends just how robust my appetite can truly be.

 260 Bergen Turnpike — Little Ferry